silvam22/React-MyPortfolio/README.md

 ## Usage
 The navigation bar at the top of the page can be used to switch between the different pages of the website.
 Each project on the Projects page has a title, description, image, and links to live demos and GitHub repositories.

-## Credits
-The following resources were used in the creation of this portfolio:

 ## License
 This portfolio is licensed under the MIT License.